Stefan27182/Linear-Model-on-00s-data-in-R-markdown-with-knit-html-output/README.md

 #### Statistically significant connections were found between E-Mini, DJIA, TSE, and Shenzhen.

-#### This project uses an R markdown project which  outputs its plots as both standard plots, saved as png's, and plotly plots that are saved as html documents.
+#### This project uses an R markdown project which  outputs its plots as standard plots.